Click to skip to the:

 Antec Basiq BP350 350 Watt:

-Thanks to the highly efficient AMD APU and its integrated video card, Tier 0.5 of The Budget Gaming PCs doesn’t require a very powerful power supply.
+Thanks to the highly efficient AMD APU and its integrated video card, or the even more efficient Intel Pentium CPU and the power-sipping Geforce GTX 750 Ti video card, Tier 0.5 and 1 of The Budget Gaming PCs don’t require a very powerful power supply.

 That said, the power supply is one of the most important components when it comes to the stability and reliability of a PC.

 This is why I’m not cutting corners here, by making a recommendation for an high-quality Antec Basiq 350W power supply.

 Mind you, at $29.99, it is a very affordable power supply considering its quality.

 It is capable of delivering up to 350W, but more importantly, 23A on the 12V lines, the most important lines for a power supply in a modern PC.